philliproth/stripped/README.md

 My little WordPress Theme shows you how to remove everything from WordPress and is a little safe haven for WordPress beginners, haters and theme creators.
+THIS IS WORK IN PROGRESS!